Course detail

 FSI-RAE-AAcad. year: 2025/2026

 The course “Energy Harvesting and Smart Materials” deals with introduction of unique ways of the energy generating from surroundings.
 Currently remote electronics, autonomous low power devices and wireless sensors are used in Industry 4.0 applications.
 One possibility to overcome energy limitations of batteries is to harvest ambient energy from the environment.
 The ambient energy is available in the form of radiation, thermal energy and mechanical energy of the environment.
-The course deals with Smart Materials and mainly focused on energy harvesting from mechanical energy of vibrations, shocks, deformation, human behaviour etc., and simulation modelling of energy harvesting systems.
+The course deals with Smart Materials, metamaterials and mainly focused on energy harvesting from mechanical energy of vibrations, shocks, deformation, human behaviour etc., and simulation modelling of energy harvesting systems.

 Language of instruction